JaiX5S/JaiX5S/README.md

 - 📫 How to reach me **Jaiprakash0545@gmail.com**

-- ⚡ Fun fact **If project is hard I do my best otherwise i use Chatgpt**
+- ⚡ Fun fact **If project is hard I do my best otherwise i use technology **

 <h3 align="left">Connect with me:</h3>
 <p align="left">